rochonma/mxl/docs/Tools.md

           --video-read-delay INT [1]
                               How far in the past/future to read (in video frames).
+Positive value means you are delaying the read --timeout-mode [0]  In timeout mode, the sink uses blocking methods with timeout instead of reading with a defined delay.
+Currently only video supports this mode and --video-offset is used for both the timeout value and playback offset.
-Positive value means you are delaying the read -s,     --samples-per-batch UINT [512]
+  -s,     --samples-per-batch UINT [512]
                               Number of audio samples per batch when reading.
 Should be the same or lower than the videotestsrc setting.